vsco/dcdr/README.md

 ## Configuration

-All configuration lives in `/etc/dcdr/config.hcl`.
+All configuration lives in `config.hcl`.
+By default Decider looks for this file in `/etc/dcdr/config.hcl`.
 You will need to create the `/etc/dcdr` directory.
 Your permissions depending on the machine may differ but to get started locally do the following.

 ```
  sudo mkdir /etc/dcdr